In February our cyclists took on an incredible challenge to raise money for Veganuary. Read our Development Officer Stuart’s diary of the trip.

 The whole experience was unforgettable – an amazing opportunity to explore a country off the beaten track, forming the kinds of friendships that last for a lifetime.
 Beyond the bike ride, we slept in wonderful hotels where we had the space to relax and the time to bond.
 Despite veganism being little known in this part of India, we were catered for brilliantly with delicious vegan curries morning, noon and night.
 We were truly able to sample the culinary culture of the region, not just in the hotels but also with an amazing catering crew following us during the bike ride.

 And best of all, every cyclist met their fundraising target of £1,000, generating over £30,000 to support Veganuary’s work.
 We will use the funds to help thousands more people try vegan.
 In doing so we can save many more animals from a lifetime of suffering and reduce the devastating impact of animal agriculture on the environment.

 Congratulations to each and every one of our Vegan Cycle India participants.
 And thank you to everyone who helped them complete this incredible challenge with kind donations.

 Has this whetted your appetite?
-You can join Vegan Cycle India in Kerala, 8th – 15th February.
-Email [email protected] to request an information pack.
+We run Vegan Cycle India every year so if you’re interested, email [email protected] to request an information pack.